 Jessica is the General Manager and coaches group, small group, and private sessions.
-She also heads the restorative programs at Gymnasium.
+She also heads the restorative programs at Gymnasia.
 And if you are fortunate enough to share a workout with him, Jessica’s husband can be seen leaping exuberantly through the group space from time to time (though not when she’s running the show)!

 Deanna D’Amore is a true hometown gal–born and raised in Newton!
 After ten years of competitive cheerleading, Deanna turned to weightlifting and treadmills to keep in shape, until her boredom turned her off.
 She wholly embraced the primal lifestyle, which emphasizes eating and moving naturally, functionally and enjoyably (it also comes with a sweet tattoo, too!).
 She left the gym scene and started a home-based bodyweight practice and boxing.

-Her big a-ha came when she decided to not just coach, but exclusively follow Gymnasium’s Strength & Movement path.
+Her big a-ha came when she decided to not just coach, but exclusively follow Gymnasia’s Strength & Movement path.
 She found that not only did her body finally change in all the ways she’d originally started exercising to achieve, but that as her love of the movements grew, so did her mastery and self confidence.
 With her own life enriched, she’s now passionate about helping others find their way.

 Deanna is NASM certified, an OKC Kettlebell Coach, and an adept of natural approaches to all forms of self-care: clean eating, skin, and hair.
 She’s also a hair stylist and a daycare provider.
 She’s definitely the person you want to have with you if you’re ever stranded on a desert island (with your kids) and want to look, feel, and move your best.

 Deanna coaches group, small group, and private sessions as a Strength & Movement Coach at Gymnasia.